How to pick a surfboard:

 Considerations:

-• Performance Limitations: While foam boards are excellent for learning, they may have performance limitations as your skills progress.
+• Performance limitations as you progress: While foam boards are excellent for learning, they may have performance limitations as your skills progress.
+For example, it’s not as easy to turn and maneuver on a soft-top compared to a hard-top.

 •